 It gives us insights into a different world and enhances our capacity to understand other cultures, to relate to other people and to evaluate our own ways of living.

-At Illawarra Christian School, all Year 7 students study French, and students may elect to further their study in Years 9 and 10.
+At Illawarra Christian School, all Year 7 students have a choice of studying either French or Japanese, and students may elect to further their study in Years 9 and 10.
 Most lessons are delivered in a supported immersive style, the emphasis being placed on equipping students with essential vocabulary.
-Students also undertake a general overview of France’s geography and culture.
-Elective students participate in French language speaking workshops at Alliance Française and UOW.
-They enjoy preparing food for a French soiree.
+Students also undertake a general overview of the target country’s geography and culture.
+French elective students participate in French language speaking workshops at Alliance Française and UOW, and Japanese elective students will participate in workshops at the Japan Foundation Sydney and UOW.
+All language students enjoy preparing food and engaging in rich cultural experiences.

 Biblical Studies assists students to acquire the knowledge and understanding essential for the development of a Christian worldview.